hugessen/Lazsoc-2.0/README.md

 ##To Do:

+- [ ] Special Characters
+- [ ] Save Preferences separately from Club and Interest objects
 - [x] Implement Interests in custom feed
 - [ ] ConnectivityMonitor to see if user is online
 - [x] Fix Personal Information page